HB 2190: CORP; accidental disability; definition

 a.
 Physical contact with the inmates, prisoners, parolees or individuals on probation;

 b.
 Responding to a confrontational situation with inmates, prisoners, parolees or individuals on probation; or

 c.
 A job-related motor vehicle accident while on official business (A.R.S. § 38-881).

 A member may retire and receive an accidental disability pension if the local board finds that: 1) an application for disability retirement was filed after the incident or within one year after an employee is terminated as a result of accidental disability; 2) the member undergoes all ordered medical examinations and tests; and 3) the accidental disability meets all statutory requirements.

 The amount of an accidental disability pension is 50% of the member's average monthly salary or the amount computed using the member's average monthly salary and actual years of credited service, whichever is higher (A.R.S § 38-886).

-1. Redefines accidental disability to mean a physical or mental condition that totally and permanently prevents an employee from performing a reasonable range of duties within the employee's department and was incurred while performing employee duties.
+1. Redefines accidental disability to mean a physical or mental condition that totally and permanently prevents an employee from performing a reasonable range of duties with equivalent pay and benefits and that was incurred while performing employee duties.
 (Sec.
 1)

 2. Makes technical and conforming changes.
 (Sec.
 1)

 7. First Regular Session Version 3: Caucus & COW